sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

 disk clean (for Mac) | [link][16]
 e-book site (for IT) | [finelybook][20] (down since 2017.9, not sure the future), [salttiger][21], [archive.org][22]
 math support for markdown | [codecogs.com][24]
+unicode | [unicode][#unicode]

 <!-- more -->

+# unicode
+For UTF-16, each code point is encoded in two bytes so that a special char U+FEFF (invisible) at the beginning of text can help to decide whether it is little-enndian.
+UTF-8 doesn't need this but could have that special char for whatever reason.

 # ide tips
 Question | Answer